 Northern Fowl Mites

 A Northern mite is the most serious external parasite.
 It shows itself as damp patches on feathers, there will be many crawling around on the patches which occur in the neck feathers and vent feathers.
-The wings and tail affected by these birds looked like they have been chewed on.
-They also cause scabby skin and darkened feathers around vent.
-You may also see them (in bad infestation) crawling around on egg in nesting boxes.
+The wings and tails affected by these birds looked like they have been chewed on.
+They also cause scabby skin and darkened feathers around the vent.
+You may also see them (in bad infestation) crawling around on eggs in nesting boxes.
 These mites multiply very quickly, so act fast with treatment.
 Take all the chickens out and put them in a different coop for a while.
-After a couple weeks in an unoccupied coop, these mites will die.
+After a couple of weeks in an unoccupied coop, these mites will die.
 Clean the hen house very well, making sure to get every corner.
 Treat your chickens every week until the mites are gone.
 Killing these mites is hard but not impossible.
 Chickens should not be put back in the infected coop until the coop has had time to air out from all the powders/sprays.
 Northern fowl mites are hard to control, don’t give up.

 These mites live on the feathers and eat the plumage.
 The damage to the base of the feather is very bad and ruins the feathers.
 Thankfully, they are not common in North America.
 Some types of feather mites cause so much irritation that the birds pull out and scratch their feathers in order to get relief.

 Chigger mites are red and infest the skin of chickens as well as humans.
 They leave small itchy red spots where they have been feeding.
-These mites can be straw colored and are very small.
+These mites can be straw-colored and are very small.
 The immature chiggers are the ones that feed on blood.
 Chiggers are commonly found under the wings, on the breast, and legs.
 When feeding chiggers inject poisonous saliva that liquefies the skin, they then feed off of that.
 It then causes really itchy skin, swelling, and scabs.
 Young birds stop eating, drinking, and may die.
-I’ve been bit by a few chiggers before and it really itches.
+I’ve been bitten by a few chiggers before and it really itches.

 Body lice chew through the skin into growing quills to get to the blood.
-You will find scabs on skin and light eggs.
+You will find scabs on the skin and light eggs.
 Body lice move really fast so it may be hard to see when you check your birds.

 This is the most serious louse pest.
 They are very harsh on young birds and they spread from the hen to her chicks.
 Seriously infected chicks will die.